-The goal of this fellowship is to support academic research of strategic importance to the US-Hungary relationship with educational institutions that are likely to become long-term partners for future academic collaborations.
+This fellowship aims to support academic research of strategic importance to the US-Hungary relationship with educational institutions that are likely to become long-term partners for future academic collaborations.

-Applicants must be at least in their third year of their PhD program at a Hungarian academic institution, or must have received their PhD within the last 5 years, preference will be given to those who are actively teaching in Hungary.
+Applicants must be at least in the third year of their Ph.D. program at a Hungarian academic institution or must have received their Ph.D. within the last 5 years, preference will be given to those who are actively teaching in Hungary.
 Candidates must have secured a letter of invitation from a US host institution at the time of their application.

 For this fellowship, we are looking for highly-motivated young Hungarian scholars with an outstanding academic record and the drive to be bridge builders between Hungary and the US.